TechSavantis/polisparalela/site/content/thinks/brand-identity-design-brighton-gourmet-food-retailer-comes-life.md

 title: "Brand identity design for Brighton gourmet food retailer comes to life"
 author: "mark"
 date: 2014-11-10 16:13:06
-description: See how the new brand identity Tomango created for Sage & Relish came to life when we visited their new shop in Brighton thinks/categories:
+description: See how the new brand identity Polis Paralela created for Sage & Relish came to life when we visited their new shop in Brighton thinks/categories:
  - brand
  - latest-news
 ---

 There's little in my professional life that gives me greater satisfaction than seeing a [brand identity](/creates/brand/) that we've created come to life.
-Seeing Tomango's work in print or on the high street gives me a lovely little warm glow inside.
+Seeing Polis Paralela's work in print or on the high street gives me a lovely little warm glow inside.
 Last week I was fortunate enough to see our client's brand hard at work in a newly opened gourmet food deli in Brighton; the new home of Sage &amp; Relish.

 ## What is Sage &amp; Relish?